HamzahTariq11/face_detection/README.md

 First navigate to the directory where all the docker and .py file are saved.

-Start your docker engine through
+Start your docker engine through Docker Desktop App.

 Open terminal and run the following command: